-The distributor data submission to the IESO for each month includes embedded generation offsetting load, total embedded generation, Class A consumer consumption, and energy storage injections/withdrawls.
-The data submission must be completed by the fourth business day after the month-end using the 'Embedded Generation, Energy Storage, and Class A Load' form on the IESO portal.
+The distributor data submission to the IESO for each month includes Class A consumer consumption and embedded generation.
+The data submission must be completed by the fourth business day after the month-end using the embedded generation form on the IESO portal which includes the Class A consumer consumption.
 Note: